 5 Jul 2021

-Here are some of the best cycling trails you can enjoy with family or mates on your next holiday.
+Here are some of the best cycling trails that the whole family can enjoy for your next holiday.

 Barossa Trail (45km)

-Explore South Australia’s premium food and wine region by bike on a high-quality, sealed path extending from Angaston to Gawler through townships of Nuriootpa, Tanunda, and Lyndoch.
-The path is perfect for the slow traveller, intending to take their time to explore the region’s extensive vineyards and cellar doors.
+Explore South Australia’s premium food and wine region by bike on an easy to navigate sealed path from Angaston to Gawler and through the historic townships of Nuriootpa, Tanunda, and Lyndoch.
+Perfect for the slow traveller, take your time to explore the region’s extensive vineyards and cellar doors.

 Trail: Barossa Trail